THE FIRST VOICE MAGAZINE WRITING CONTEST!

 Rules and Regulations:

-Entrants must be students of Athabasca University (* see below for the defintion of a student).
+Entrants must be students of Athabasca University.
 Student status will be confirmed with the AU registrar.
 Please ensure that the registrar has your current address and contact information.

 All entries become the property of The Voice.
 Winning entries will be published in an upcoming Voice issue.
 The Voice reserves the right to print non-winning entries at a rate of remuneration in accordance with current Voice freelance submission rates.
 The Voice may use information from non-fiction entries to create a composite article about what entrants would do as president of AU.
 No remuneration will be provided for such use.